It Happened in Brooklyn: Cast

-Filming
+Production

 The original director was supposed to be George Sidney, but he was replaced by Richard Whorf, who is probably best known for his television directing, particularly The Beverly Hillbillies, Gunsmoke and My Three Sons.

-Filming was interrupted for approximately ten days when Durante had to go and finish filming on This Time for Keeps.
+Filming was interrupted for approximately ten days when Durante had to finish filming on This Time for Keeps.

 The piano solos for the film were performed by a teenaged André Previn, under the musical direction of Johnny Green.
-Sinatra’s vocal arrangements were orchestrated by Axel Stordahl.
+Sinatra's vocal arrangements were orchestrated by Axel Stordahl.

+Kathryn Grayson is heard performing "The Bell Song" from the Leo Delibes opera Lakme, lip-synching to a pre-recorded audio track that was the product of much recording and editing time.
+Andre Previn later wrote: “The Bell Song is not easy; it spends a lot of time in the stratospheric heights of coloratura tessitura, and it was all a bit much for our heroine.
+What is heard on the finished sound track is the result of over 150 edited intercuts, meaning that almost every squeak is from a different take.”

+Bobby Long

+This was the only feature film appearance of child actor Bobby Long (the stage name of Bobby Earl Logsdon) who plays Johnny O'Brien and performs "I Believe" in a tap dancing and singing number.
+Long began performing at an early age, touring around the country after being discovered on the Major Bowes show.
+His only other documented appearance on film is in the 1942 Soundie Club Lollypop.
+He seems to have ceased performing by the end of 1947 for reasons that are unknown.
+By the age of 18 he was living in New York with his father, Hubert Earl Logsdon, according to the 1950 US Census.
+He enlisted in the Navy and served from 1951 to 1955, By 1960, Logsdon had settled in California and married Myrtle Stone.
+They were divorced in 1971.
+In 1984 he met and married Diane Sayer.
+Together, they lived in Mission Viejo, CA until his death in 2005 due to complications from Parkinson's Disease at age 73.

 Box office

 The film earned $1,877,000 in the US and Canada and $787,000 elsewhere, resulting a loss of $138,000.

 Variety says the film earned $2,150,000 in rentals.

 Critical reception

 It Happened in Brooklyn was generally well received, Variety noting that: "Much of the lure will result from Frank Sinatra's presence in the cast.
 Guy's acquired the Bing Crosby knack of nonchalance, throwing away his gag lines with fine aplomb.
 He kids himself in a couple of hilarious sequences and does a takeoff on Jimmy Durante, with Durante aiding him, that's sockeroo."